kranthinagisetty/cgc-azure-resume/README.md

 - [Azure storage explorer is a handy tool to use when working with Storage Accounts](https://azure.microsoft.com/en-us/features/storage-explorer/)
 - This is how you can [deploy static site to blob storage.](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host)

 ## Back-end resources

 The back-end is an [HTTP triggered Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) with Cosmos DB input and output binding.
-The Function is triggered, it retrieves the CosmosDB item, add +1 to it, and saves it and returns its value to the caller.
+The Function is triggered, it retrieves the CosmosDB item, adds 1 to it, and saves it and returns its value to the caller.

 - [Create a Cosmos DB account via command line](https://azure.microsoft.com/en-us/resources/templates/101-cosmosdb-free/) or [from the portal.](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal)
 - [Create an HTTP triggered Azure Function in Visual Studio Code.](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp)